 Be pleased with Allah's SWT Qadr

-“Verily, this is something that Allah has written upon the daughters of Adam.”
-(Bukhari & Muslim)
+“Verily, this is something that Allah has written upon the daughters of Adam.” - Bukhari & Muslim

-Haidh is not a curse or punishment
+Hayd is not a curse or punishment

-Honoring Allah's SWT limits on us = reward!
+Honoring Allah's limits on us = reward

-When Allah SWT says, “Pray!”, we pray, when Allah SWT says, “Don’t pray!”, We don’t pray.
-That is the essence of ubidiya (slavehood).
+When Allah SWT says, “Pray”, we pray, when Allah SWT says, “Don’t pray”, we don’t pray.
+That is the essence of ubidiya (slavehood) to our Lord.
 Reflect on this and see how Merciful Allah SWT is in that time of the month when our energy is low, and our morale is weak.
-We will get rewarded like we would, if we prayed, but without having done anything, SubhanAllah!
+We will get rewarded like we would, if we prayed, but without having actually prayed, subhanAllah.

-Many ways of worship are still open
+Many forms of worship are still open

-Allah in His vast and endless generosity has created so many ways for us to draw closer to Him.
-It is not limited to prayer, fasting, and reciting The Quran.
+Allah SWT in His vast and endless generosity has created so many ways for us to draw closer to Him besides through the rituals.
+We are not only limited to prayer, fasting, and reciting The Quran.

-At that time of the month, we often feel more emotional, sensitive, vulnerable and weak – this makes it one of the best times to make du’a!
+At hayd we often feel more emotional, sensitive, vulnerable, and low on energy – this makes it one of the best times to make dua!
 We often utter during our cycle that ‘we cannot pray,' but this is far from the truth.
-For du’a is prayer and the beloved of Allah SWT stated,
+For dua is prayer and the beloved of Allah SWT stated,

-“Dua is the essence of worship.”
-(Musnad Ahmed & Tirmidhi).
+“Dua is the essence of worship.” - Musnad Ahmed & Tirmidhi

 Rabbighfir li watuub alayya innaka antat tawwabur rahim

-One can also say the repentance of Yunus (as) in the belly of the whale*:
+One can also say the repentance of Yunus A.S in the belly of the whale:

 la ilaha illa anta subhanaka innee kuntu mina alththalimeena